lohitpt252003/DATA/README.md

 The use of `index.json` files in the `problems` and `users` directories provides a quick way to get a list of all items without having to traverse the entire directory structure.
 The individual entity directories (e.g., `P1`, `S1`, `U1`) contain the specific data for that entity.

 This structure is designed to be easily extensible.
 For example, to add a new problem, you would simply create a new directory with a unique problem ID and add the necessary files.

+## Validation and Solution Scripts

+The `scripts/` directory contains a suite of Python scripts designed to validate the problem data and run official solutions against test cases.
+The main entry point is `main_validator.py`.

+For detailed instructions on how to use these scripts, please refer to the [README.md in the scripts directory](./scripts/README.md).